 In 1889, a narrow gauge railroad was constructed to bring equipment and guns from the docks to the proof battery.
 In 1893, a standard gauge railroad was completed to the mainland and connected with commercial railroad lines.

 In 1903, the Sandy Hook Proving Ground became a permanent installation.
-It continued to test weapons through World War I. In 1919, the facility closed and the function was moved to Aberdeen, Maryland.
+It continued to test weapons through World War I. However, as guns could hit targets further and further away, Sandy Hook lacked enough space to test such long range guns.
+In 1919, the facility closed and the function was moved to Aberdeen, Maryland.

 For a site bulletin on the history of the Sandy Hook Proving Ground, click here.

 The Sandy Hook Proving Ground is listed on the National Register of Historic Places as a part of the Fort Hancock and Sandy Hook Proving Ground National Historic Landmark.
 View the Fort Hancock and Sandy Hook Proving Ground Historic District Nomination Form.